What is water polo?

 Do I need to pay for parking at UCSD?

 Yes.
 There is a parking lot near the pool before the bus stop, with a kiosk at the entrance that sells the passes for parking in designated spaces.
 The kiosk accepts credit cards or cash, but doesn’t give change.
-The lot is patrolled until 11 p.m., and you will get a ticket at some point if you try to “stretch your luck.”
-Parking is not enforced on Saturdays.
-If you are sitting in your car in the parking lot waiting for your son to come out from practice, you don’t need a pass.
+The lot is patrolled and you will get a ticket at some point if you try to “stretch your luck.”
+If you are sitting in your car in the parking lot waiting for your son to come out from practice, you likely don’t need a pass.

 You may also buy a Night/Weekend Quarterly Permit from the UCSD Parking Office.
-These permits can be purchased at the Gilman Parking Structure, 2nd level on Russell Lane, and this must be done in person!
+These permits can be purchased at the Gilman Parking Structure, 2nd level on Russell Lane.
 Check out the “Nights and Weekends Quarter” pass, good for 1 UCSD Quarter.
 Unfortunately, you will have to buy both a Summer and a Fall pass, because our high school season overlaps with UCSD's Summer and Fall quarters.
-Still, if your son is driving himself and parking every night, that is the best way to go.
-It’s good after 4:30 in the afternoon and on weekends.
-The pass is a laminated card that you hang on the rear-view mirror, and can be transferred between cars.
+Still, if your son is driving himself and parking every night, that may be the best way to go.

 How do players manage schoolwork with the water polo schedule?
 Is there any way to make the process easier?